Do you get charged for paying off a loan early?

 If your loan has early repayment charges that you want to avoid, remember to keep to your exact monthly repayments, or within any overpayment allowance stated by your lender.

 What happens if my lender won’t allow early repayments?

 Most lenders will allow you to make early repayments.
 In the unlikely scenario that they don’t, the best course of action is to raise a complaint with your provider.
-If you don't hear back, or you're unhappy with their response, you can get in touch with the Financial Ombudsman Service.
+If you don't hear back or you're unhappy with their response, you can contact the Financial Ombudsman Service.

 Can I cancel my loan?